Depending on what you’re using it for, you can get several financial benefits from buying…

 Appliances, Furniture, Fixtures, and Decor

-As a buyer, you can negotiate with the seller which appliances, furniture, fixtures, and home decor you would like included or removed.
+You can negotiate with the seller which appliances, pieces of furniture, fixtures, and decorations you would like included or removed.
 As a rule, anything that is bolted down is considered a home fixture and stays in the property, unless you prefer to upgrade it.

 Some luxury homes are sold fully furnished and, in some instances, are fitted out with made-to-measure furniture.
 You might want to take note of customized pieces and make an offer to buy these, instead of having to have new ones made later.